-Sugar is out – quinoa and tofu are in.
+Sugar is out.
 Here’s what you need to know about the Healthy Eating Pyramid’s latest makeover.

 For the first time in 15 years, the iconic Healthy Eating Pyramid by Nutrition Australia has been updated to reflect the latest recommendations for a healthy diet.